Partial List of Features

 The Call Spy feature enables certain privileged users to listen in on any phone call.
 This feature does not allow the user using call spy to interact with any member of the call being spied on.
 This feature also does not alert the party being spied on that someone else is listening.

 Caller ID is a standard PBX feature which enables incoming calls to be identified by their Caller ID.
-An incoming caller’s ID is displayed on the users phone screen.
-And similarly, all PBX extensions can be set to display a certain Caller ID when making outgoing calls.
-This is useful if a particular phone belongs to a particular department or if an individual wishes to display his/her direct number when placing outgoing calls.
+An incoming caller’s ID is displayed on the user’s phone screen.
+Similarly, all PBX extensions can be set to display a certain Caller ID when making outgoing calls.
+This is useful if a particular phone belongs to a particular department, or if an individual wishes to display his/her direct number when placing outgoing calls.

 Caller ID Management*

 The Caller ID Management module is a unique way to modify the Caller ID that is out pulsed on the fly.
 By utilizing a simple feature code you can change your Caller ID for one call or all calls.

 Call Center Builder*

 Take your contact center to the next level with the Call Center Builder Bundle.
 This bundle provides advanced reporting tools: QXact Reports, Call Recording Reports, Call Management tools such as Class of Service, Extension Routing, Pinset Pro, Conference Pro, Caller ID Management, and Advanced Queue Enhancements, including – Outbound Call limiting and VQ Plus, now including Queue Callbacks!